k2datascience/ds-foundations/2-nosql-scraping.md

 **Document databases** - The model is basically versioned documents that are collections of other key-value collections.
 The semi-structured documents are stored in formats like JSON.
 Document databases are essentially the next level of key-value, allowing nested values associated with each key.
 Document databases support querying more efficiently.
 An example of a document stored database is MongoDB.

 **Key-Value stores** - The main idea here is using a hash table where there is a unique key and a pointer to a particular item of data.
 The key-value model is the simplest and easiest to implement.
 But it is inefficient when you are only interested in querying or updating part of a value, among other disadvantages.
-Examples of key-value databases are Amazon simpleDB and Oracle BDB.
+Examples of key-value databases are Amazon simpleDB and Oracle Berkeley DB.

 **Wide-Column stores** - These were created to store and process very large amounts of data distributed over many machines.
 There are still keys but they point to multiple columns.
 The columns are arranged by column family.
 Examples of column-oriented databases are Cassandra and HBase.